The Importance of Adverse Media Checks for an effective KYC

 • Institutions use internet searches and “googling” news articles to perform manual searches for negative news on high-risk clients.

-• The outcome of these searches needs to be crossed-referenced with other data sources and ultimately must be approved by Compliance Officers.
+• Compliance Officers must cross-reference the outcome of these searches with other data sources and approve them.

 • This manual process is labor-intensive, costly, highly error-prone, and subject to increased human bias.